 We recommend that you check your credit score before you apply for any mortgage.
-That’s because failed searches undertaken by a mortgage provider will leave a black mark.
-A mortgage underwriter will reject applicants whose credit history shows too many black marks.
+That’s because failed searches leave a black (negative) mark on your history.

 Above all else, please take this one lesson away with you.
-Mortgages secured using contract-based underwriting are no more expensive than a normal mortgage.
+Mortgages secured using contract-based underwriting needn’t be more expensive than a normal mortgage.

-Also, using the right specialist broker reduces the frustration and timescale of the process.
+Also, using the right specialist broker reduces the frustration, risk and timescale of the process.
 They know what criteria mortgage underwriters use to approve applications in the swiftest manner.

-Presenting only relevant documents gives you the best chance of securing your contractor mortgage.
+Presenting only relevant documents gives you the best chance of securing a mortgage as a contractor.
 And yes: you can take that to the bank.
-Or rather, we can for you!
+But, best let us do that bit for you.